llvs23/difuzz-rtl/README.md

 >
 >  (e.g., make SIM_BUILD=sim_build_RocketTile VFILE=RocketTile_state TOPLEVEL=RocketTile NUM_ITER=10 OUT=out10 VALUE=1)
 >
 > If you set the value, you can see the mapping process of the module through the mapping file.
 >
+> (It shows coverage-mapping after iteraion!
+So, it doesn't give specific all of states)
+>
 > Such like below figure.
 > ![image](https://user-images.githubusercontent.com/121912362/220509706-b99351c1-ab46-4ed5-900c-eeb83d92bb19.png)